 The method is almost brutal in its simplicity.
 Doctors surgically remove a small piece of pre-menopausal ovarian tissue.
 They put this tissue in a state of cryopreservation and return it to the patient when the time of menopause approaches, generally around 45 years of age.

-The tissue rekindles sex hormones that pause menopause.
+The tissue restarts sexual hormones that put menopause on hold.
 Point.

-The length of the "pause" obviously depends on the age of the patient at the time of collection.
-If you are 25, the break can last up to another 20 years.
-If the sample is taken at the age of 40, however, the arrival of menopause can only be postponed for another 5 years or so.
-And if you have the misfortune (in rare cases it happens) to have menopause at 20, then the problem is of another nature and must be addressed elsewhere, it is not a question of postponing menopause.
+The length of the "pause" naturally depends on the age of the patient at the time of the sampling.
+If you are 25 years old, the break can last another 20 years.
+If the blood sample is taken at age 40, however, the arrival of menopause can only be postponed for another 5 years or so.
+If you then have the misfortune (in rare cases it happens) to have menopause at 20, then the problem is of a different nature and must be addressed elsewhere, it is not a question of postponing menopause.

-ProFam based in Birmingham, the only clinic that performs this procedure to delay menopause, it is one of the most advanced structures on in vitro fertilization.
+ProFam based in Birmingham, the only clinic that carries out this procedure to delay menopause, it is one of the most advanced structures on in vitro fertilization.
 The treatment (withdrawal and reintegration) costs from 8000 to 13000 euros approximately.

 Currently 9 people in the world have undergone treatment that delays this condition.
 For all a more than satisfactory report.